BlackCapCoder/factorio-keyboard-mod/README.md

 Toggle between vanilla queue to back and the new queue to front order.

-Unlike the original "queue to back" mod, if an new item is added to the queue while something else is being crafted, I wait for one crafting operation to complete before re-queuing, to not lose invested crafting time.
+Unlike the original "queue to back" mod, if a new item is added to the queue while something else is being crafted I wait for one crafting operation to complete before re-queuing- otherwise we would lose progress on the former front of the queue!

+Imagine ordering red science (super slow), and then figuring out that, in fact, you also need laboratories; preferably before the science packs.
+You throw the laboratories on the front of the queue, but, oh no- we just lost 4 seconds of crafting time that we had *invested* into the science pack.
+Heartbreaking!

+You rush to the mod author and give him a friendly middle finger, and I think they might have fixed this upstream now.

 # windowzipper.lua